The water system in Aapchour, Nepal is almost finished. WE ARE STILL ADDING TO THE PROJECT BLOG. Read the latest details.

 We built a spring box, concrete water tank and laid 1,500 meters of water pipe in

 Kabilash, Nepal.
 This surface water project routes water from a spring 1.6 miles down a

 mountain into the village of Kabilash.
 Phase II installed 1,100 meters more pipe

 delivering clean water to the lower village for the first time.

 We have been active in Honduras for over 13 years working at Our Little Roses Family Ministries, an orphanage for girls.
 Rick and Cordella have lead mission teams to OLR where they perform lite construction projects and work with the girls in the home.
 This humanitarian effort is an excellent introduction to foreign service.

-Opportunity is when preparation and timing come together.
+We are a group of volunteers applying our skills and sharing our experiences to improve living conditions for the poorest, most isolated and ignored communities around the world.
+We believe opportunity is when preparation and timing come together.
 Be ready.
 When an opportunity presents itself there may not be another chance like the one before you now.
 Prepare now.
 Be ready when the time arrives.
 Be ready to act.